 |

-Westlake University & OPPO Research Institude , Research Intern 2023/09 – 2024/6
+Westlake University & OPPO Research Institute , Research Intern 2023/09 – 2024/6

-Text driven Video Generation advised by Prof. Guo-Jun Qi (IEEE Fellow) .
+Text-driven video generation advised by Prof. Guo-Jun Qi (IEEE Fellow) .

 |